 Protect your work, your ideas and your reputation with cover that’s designed for the job.
 Web designer & developer insurance is your style guide to safeguarding your business.

 Professional indemnity insurance defends you against claims of negligence, breach of confidentiality, dishonesty, libel and slander.
 We offer up to £10,000,000 cover.

 Fighting your corner takes time and money.
-Web designers’ professional indemnity insurance provides both – with reputation-saving legal expertise thrown in for good measure.
+Web designer insurance provides both – with legal expertise thrown in for good measure.
+Net some today.

 What business doesn’t have a website these days?
 An invisible one is what.